BradleyCodeU/microbit/README.md

 # Get Loopy

+Start by adding a "on button A pressed" block from the Input menu.

+Next, add a "show icon" block from the Basic menu.

+Next... get loopy!

 There are many different ways to use loop blocks.
 The three types of loop blocks in Microbit are Repeat X Times, While, and For Loop.

 How will you use loops to create something useful, entertaining, or interesting?
 Here are some suggestions: